Status Code 200: The "OK" Response

 4xx Status Codes

-These are client errors.
+These are client errors like invalid request message framing or deceptive request routing.
 That means something went wrong with the request (client/user) and not the response (website/server).
+This also might show request failed.
 They include:

 5xx Status Codes

-These are server errors.
-That means something went wrong with the response (website/server) and not the request (client/user).
+TThese are server errors.
+That means something went wrong with the http response (website/server) and not the request (client/user).
+This error indicates an unexpected condition within the server, leading to an invalid response.
 They include:

 Looking for more on a particular status code?
 We have a series of short guides on every HTTP response, so you can optimize your digital marketing strategy.
 Grab them here: